Lande21/RolandeU.github.io/README.md

 MIRACLE: ARE ALWAYS HAPPENING!
 Lord did it Again!
 GOD will provide always 100%.
-I just love GOD SO MUCH God is great
+I just love GOD SO MUCH.
+He has a plan!
+God is great
 I hope the place is good